chrishayuk/chuk-finetune/README.md

 # Inference
+The following gives a brief explanation on how to use inference

 ## Chat
 If you wish to chat with a model through the interactive chat, you can run the following comman